 Gas and electricity prices to fall from April to June

-Gas and electricity prices will go down for the next three months due to lower costs.
+Gas and electricity prices will go down for the next three months because of lower costs.

 From April 1 to June 30, households supplied by grid operator SP Group will see a 0.3 per cent decrease in electricity tariffs, the group said in a statement on March 28.